psmops/fdigest2/README.md

 A configuration file is required to be present if -c is used.

-You can use the -p option to specify a common path to the three files, overriding the default location.
+You can use the -p option to specify a common path to the these files, overriding the default location.
 They will be accessed with their default names but in the specified location.